 We focus our work on four key areas:

 Providing online courses and events, as well as on-site both residential and non-residential courses in the arts, music, wellbeing, future-thinking and transformative leadership.

 Providing artists from local, regional and national arts organisations with support and full board and lodging to create work.

 A Place for Conversation

-Providing events, talks, debates and films addressing the pressing issues of our time to inspire people to make a difference, as well as providing a venue for exciting and forward-thinking organisations.
+Providing events, talks, and films addressing the pressing issues of our time to inspire people to make a difference, as well as providing a venue for forward-thinking organisations.

 We aim to be a beacon of sustainability both in the way we work and how we manage our land.
 The estate occupies forty-two acres and is run along biodynamic lines.
 Twenty acres are leased to Stroud Community Agriculture, a community-supported agriculture collective which ensures a sustainable organic approach to land management.